 How to Make a MenuLast updated on 9/27/2022

-How to Lay Out Your Menu
+1. Lay Out Your Menu

 You want to dedicate the highest rent areas of your menu to your most popular items and the dishes that have the highest profit margin.
 Once you've decided which sections you want to place in the Golden Triangle, you can figure out how to lay out the rest of your menu items.
-One of the next things you need to decide is how many sections you want to have in your menu.

 When creating the different sections that will go on your menu, you need to consider how many menu items you have and how they can be grouped up or divided.
 For example, can you split up your main course section into entrees and sandwiches?
 Or can you break it down further into beef, chicken, pork, and seafood sections?
 When it comes to creating sections, it's best to be as specific as possible, so your customers can easily find something that appeals to them.